 As a Filipino-American, I expressed to my editor how I also was interested in Philippine environmental issues and would love to cover a story on the country.
 Because Mongabay covers the Philippines extensively, he connected me with Mongabay’s Philippines editor to find a story.
 The editor assigned me an investigative piece about the potential lifting of governmental protections on the pristine Bantayan Island Group, focusing on its harmful effects on the islands’ water supply.
 Writing this story was particularly fulfilling, as I got the chance to interview Bantayan locals and connect with environmentalists from my home country.

 What’s next?
-My internship comes to a close soon, as I now have one more article left to write (it’s my capstone article, and so I’ll keep this topic a surprise).
 I am ecstatic to be a Planet Forward Correspondent for the 2020-21 school year, and I also will be a media engagement intern for the International Food Policy Research Institute, writing blogs and designing communications strategy with a focus on sustainable solutions to end global poverty.
 My work at Mongabay has also gotten me interested in the environmental conflicts that indigenous communities face, and so I will be conducting research with the State Department this year, focusing on researching these conflicts in Southeast Asia.

 I am so grateful to Planet Forward, Professor Palmer, and Mongabay for providing me with this once-in-a-lifetime opportunity.
 My journey in environmental communications has only just begun.